Complete Guide on 18 Types of Cement with Names & Pictures

 Overview of Types of Cement

 Cement is a crucial binding substance used in construction, enabling materials to adhere, harden, and form durable structures.
 While cement is rarely used by itself, it plays a key role in holding sand and gravel together to create concrete or fine aggregate for mortar in masonry.
 Concrete, made by mixing cement with sand and gravel, is the most commonly used material globally, second only to water in terms of consumption.
-Typically, construction-grade cement is inorganic and primarily composed of lime or calcium silicate.
+Construction-grade cement is inorganic and primarily composed of lime or calcium silicate.
 It is classified into two types: hydraulic and non-hydraulic.
-Hydraulic cement can set and harden in wet conditions, while non-hydraulic cement is less commonly used and requires dry conditions for setting.
+Hydraulic cement can set and harden in wet conditions.
+In contrast, non-hydraulic cement is less commonly used and requires dry conditions for setting.

 Types of Cement Pictures